hrsh-4/blood-bank/README.md

     <code> python manage.py runserver </code>

- 4. Go to http://localhost:8000/ in yout browser
+ 4. Go to http://localhost:8000/ in your browser